vishalkirtisharma/ML-AI/README.md

 The dataset used for this model is `Position_Salaries.csv`, which contains information about various positions and their corresponding salaries.

+## Random Forest Tree
+Random Forest is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and control overfitting.
+It operates by constructing a multitude of decision trees during training and outputs the mode of the classes (classification) or mean prediction (regression) of the individual trees.

+In this project, the Random Forest Tree model is implemented to predict salaries based on position levels.
+The dataset used for this model is `Position_Salaries.csv`, which contains information about various positions and their corresponding salaries.

+Random Forest is particularly effective for capturing complex relationships in the data and is robust against overfitting compared to individual decision trees.

 ## Future Additions
 This section will be updated with additional models and functionalities as the project expands.
 Future models may include decision trees and more.